xtomflo/mair-group-4/STATES.md

 - What price range do you prefer?
 - Do you prefer something in the cheap, moderate, or expensive price range?

+X. Loop
+- so any part in town?
+- so any type of food?
+- so any price range?

 X. Inform user that there is no restaurant.
 - Unfortunately there is no restaurant matching your preferences.
 Do you have something else in mind?
   No match food type